global-asp/asp-source/en/0197_my_first_day_at_the_market_3.md

 Soon a woman came in and picked up one of the children.
 “I will be the next one to be taken away,” I thought.
-“And then I’ll never go home again!”
+“And then I'll never go home again!”
 I started crying once more.